Children acheive developmental milestones needed to succeed in school.

 Money raised in United Way's annual campaign is reinvested into programs throughout Adams County run by the partner organizations listed below

-Thanks to the generosity of the thousands of individuals and over 200 businesses and private foundations who pledge support during our annual campaign, United Way is now investing $636,300 through grants to 29 local partner agency programs.
+Thanks to the generosity of the thousands of individuals and over 200 area businesses and private foundations who pledge support during our annual campaign, United Way is now investing $636,300 through grants to 29 local partner agency programs.
 Grants are determined by a 35-member panel of community volunteers assembled through United Way’s resource investment process.
 Volunteers make site visits to assess each program and experience first-hand how their services result in measurable impact for the clients they serve.
 The 7-week process emphasizes the importance of accountability, transparency, and community impact in health, education, and financial stability.

 United Way provides leadership, fiscal services and support for the following agencies/collaborations: